techstreams/TSCron/README.md

 ![](img/step4-1.png)

-The first time the `Configure` option is run, the script will prompt for authorization.
+The first time the `Configure` option is run, the script **will prompt for authorization**.
 Complete the authorization process by following the Google authorization prompts.

 **Important:**